2022–23 Charleston Southern Buccaneers men's basketball team

 The 2022–23 Charleston Southern Buccaneers men's basketball team represented Charleston Southern University in the 2022–23 NCAA Division I men's basketball season.
 The Buccaneers, led by 18th-year head coach Barclay Radebaugh, played their home games at the Buccaneer Field House in North Charleston, South Carolina as members of the Big South Conference.

 The Buccaneers finished the season 10–21, 5–13 in Big South play, to finish in ninth place.
-They defeated High Point in the first round of the Big South tournament before falling to top-seeded and eventual champions UNC Asheville in the quarterfinals.
+They defeated High Point in the first round of the Big South tournament before falling to the top-seeded and eventual champions UNC Asheville in the quarterfinals.

 Previous season

 The Buccaneers finished the 2021–22 season 6–25, 1–15 in Big South play, to finish in last place in the South Division.
 In the Big South tournament, they upset fifth-seeded UNC Asheville in the first round before losing to USC Upstate in the quarterfinals.